dmyTRUEk/.dotfiles/README.md

 - in Discord, Telegram:
   Solution:
   1. Launch OBS
-  2. Translate your screen to virtual camera if it is not available, install `v4l2loopback-dkms` (or follow [this tutorial](https://github.com/hw0lff/screen-share-sway#Install-the-v4l2loopback-kernel-module)).
+  2. Translate your screen to virtual camera.
+    If it is not available, install `v4l2loopback-dkms` (or follow [this tutorial](https://github.com/hw0lff/screen-share-sway#Install-the-v4l2loopback-kernel-module)).
-  3. Enable (virtual) camera in discord/telegram.
+  3. Select virtual camera and then enable it in discord/telegram.

 ### Screenrecording
 Solution: use OBS or [wf-recorder](https://github.com/ammen99/wf-recorder).